jcrona/rf-ctrl/README.md

 - Auchan (found in the French Auchan store, and probably sold under different brands)
 - Auchan2 (also found in the French Auchan store, and probably sold under different brands)
 - Sumtech (not sure were it can be found, it is a pure chinese product like Idk)
+- Blyss (found in french Castorama store)
+- Somfy (RTS 433,42 MHz only)

 ## Usage